If you’d like to help support The Real Uganda’s work, but don’t wish to volunteer in Uganda, you can choose to:

 Purchased 2 plots of land (50’x100′) for Christian Heritage Centre in 2013

 Sent a community leader on an organic agriculture course in 2014

 Gave out seed funds to start a micro-loan program with Hopeline Organization’s women’s groups in 2014

 Held a re-useable menstrual pad workshop for Hopeline Organization’s women’s groups in 2014

-Replaced damaged roofing and all subjects of Nursery to P7 textbooks at Nalusse Success Primary after a major storm destroyed buildings and property in 2014
+Replaced damaged roofing and all Nursery to P7 textbooks at Nalusse Success Primary after a major storm destroyed buildings and property in 2014

 Built numerous classrooms, latrines, and staff houses for community based organizations and schools between 2006 and 2015

 Bought a car for Hopeline Organization in 2015